Put A Skilled Los Angeles Drug Crime Lawyer On Your Side

 - Simple possession: When an individual has an illegal substance but does not intend to sell or distribute it.

 - Possession with the intent to sell: When an individual has a drug and intends to sell it for profit or exchange it for services.

-Both of these types of drug charges can come with stringent penalties if you’re found guilty.
+Both of these types of drug charges can come with sever penalties if you are found guilty.
 We can help you understand the consequences of these charges and vigorously fight for your rights.